-As a grassroots organization, our mission is to improve the watersheds in Letcher County by educating the community, providing accurate and timely information, and instilling a sense of personal and community responsibility.
+As a grassroots organization, our mission is to improve the watersheds in Letcher County through community education, access to timely and accurate water-quality information, and stewardship of local waterways.

 We value a sustainable community who’s members are respectful, are knowledgeable and support:

 – A healthy environment and economy through community self-determination and commitment to a strong work ethic.

 – Empowerment through public access to accurate information.

 – Honesty, Integrity and engagement among citizens and our representatives for the betterment of our community.

 We envision a community where members are committed to and take responsibility for clean water and a desirable environment necessary for a thriving and diverse economy based in responsible business and local investment.

 – Developing and implementing a Watershed Based Plan.
 Through funding from the USA EPA and Kentucky Division of Water under section 319(h) of the Clean Water Plan, Headwaters is working to prepare a comprehensive plan to reduce nonpoint source pollution in the Whitesburg watershed.
 Addressing water quality in the Crafts Colly, Sandlick, and Dry Fork waterways, three tributaries of the Kentucky River, our work will directly impact water quality in the North Fork of the Kentucky River, effecting both Letcher County communities and our neighbors downstream.
 Headwaters is engaged in gathering data to identify current and potential problems in the watershed, researching and proposing best management practices to improve water quality, working with area residents to select the solutions that work best within our community, and collaborating with local government and partner organizations to implement those solutions.